lightzane/learn-webpack-mini/README.md

 // below are used to satisfy typescript compiler

-declare module '*.vue'; // to fix compile errors when importing *.vue files declare module '@/*'; // to fix compile errosr when importing path resolved from alias (see webpack.config.ts - resolve.alias)
+declare module '*.vue'; // to fix compile errors when importing *.vue files
 ```

 **webpack.config.ts**